bion-slmn/AirBnB_clone_v2/README.md

 ```
 <br>

 THis project aims to create a storage syystem using files and data

+In addition weare deploying the code on servver using bash script and fabric